top of page

 I'm not into Western movies, but their musical scores have their own style.
 Listening to this track takes me to the untamed West.
 Why go through the expense and trouble of flying to the American Old West when you can just listen?
 I find the musical score of Westworld haunting even though I've never seen the HBO show.

 I’ve heard of famous authors who have taken illegal drugs for inspiration.
-It's too bad they didn’t know about musical soundtracks.
+It's too bad they didn’t experiment with musical soundtracks.

 Dinner Guests